 Turkish Airlines Lounge

-Nobody was in line at the check-in counters, though I still made it a point to use the dedicated Business Class one.
+Nobody was in line at the check-in counters, though I still made it a point to use the dedicated Turkish Airlines Business Class one.
 I was traveling carry-on only, so there were no bags for me to check.

-I learned my departure would be delayed 90 minutes, and was offered a $15 food voucher to use anywhere after the security checkpoint.
+I learned my departure would be delayed 90 minutes and was offered a $15 food voucher to use anywhere after the security checks.